Thyme Honey vs Manuka Honey

 Quick Answer

 Thyme honey is the Mediterranean medicinal rival to New Zealand's manuka, with its own impressive antibacterial properties and a more palatable herbal-aromatic flavor.
 Manuka has stronger clinical backing and unique MGO compounds.
-Choose thyme for a flavorful medicinal honey at a lower price point, manuka for clinically proven antibacterial strength.
+Choose thyme for a flavorful medicinal honey at a lower price point, manuka for clinically validated antibacterial strength.

 At a Glance